on orders of $85 or more

 Canfield Settlers in Canada in the 19th Century

-- John Canfield, aged 21, a labourer, arrived in Saint John, NB in 1834 aboard the brig "Breeze" from Dublin
+- John Canfield, aged 21, a labourer, arrived in Saint John, New Brunswick in 1834 aboard the brig "Breeze" from Dublin, Ireland

 Canfield Settlers in Australia in the 19th Century